scolinasfischer/imaging_new/README.md

     - If want to try to correct for this error, I would use an approach along the lines of script “test_timeresampling4” (but haven’t thought it through fully or executed it so make sure to check and think     if there is a better option).

+  - Input parameters:
+    - It would probably be more reliable to have set input parameters for each neuron, saved as a .mat file, and load it at the beggnining of the analysis, rather than inputting them manually in the script (especially for the infomration in the             structure "moviepars" .